ammarbinfaisal/blog/_posts/2025-03-30-homeschooling-1.md

 ## Learning to Homeschool Better

 To make homeschooling work, I’m turning to experts.
 John Taylor Gatto’s *Dumbing Us Down* nails why schools stifle kids—his take on hidden control resonates with my notebook nightmares.
 John Holt’s *How Children Learn* promises a blueprint for tapping into natural curiosity, which I wish I’d had.
 And *The Well-Trained Mind* by Susan Wise Bauer offers a disciplined framework—perfect for tackling obedience issues without recreating school’s rigidity.
-I’ll read these, and try to understand how build a system that’s structured yet free, disciplined yet alive.
+I’ll read these, and try to understand how to build a system that’s structured yet free, disciplined yet alive.
 My school years taught me what to reject; these books will show me what to create.

 ## Conclusion